Coenraad de Buys: Rebellious life

 Around 1812 Coenraad was living in George again, but soon had a falling out with Martha Ferreira.
 At her trial witnesses testified that Martha beat her slave Manissa almost daily with a sjambok and even caused Manissa to lose one of her eyes.
 On one particular day Manissa was sent to fetch wood.
 When Manissa didn't return after a while Martha followed her, but returned home without her.

-Later, about a half hours walk from the farmhouse, a bundle of firewood which was tied with twine (made of tulip petals) was found.
+Later, about a half-hour's walk from the farmhouse, a bundle of firewood which was tied with twine (made of tulip petals) was found.
 At that same location was a trail of bloody footprints, puddle of blood, a piece of taaiboshout (hardwood), drag marks, 'n karos and the small footprints of Martha Ferreira.
 This incident took place while Martha lived in a blockhouse; this was more than likely at Fort Frederick.
-Fort Frederick was built in 1799 to defend the mouth of the Baakens River and it stands overlooking the Port Elizabeth Harbour.
+Fort Frederick was built in 1799 to defend the mouth of the Baakens River and it stands overlooking Port Elizabeth Harbour.

 Martha testified that Manissa, a Mozambican slave, was bought from an Englishman while they lived in Algoa Bay.
-She said that Manissa was very young, tender and small and that she had only chastised her except that she once hit on her back with a cane about five times.
+She said that Manissa was very young, tender and small and that she had only chastised her, except that she once hit her back with a cane about five times.
 Martha further testified that Manissa suffered from "Mozambiquean sickness" and that she died from bloodletting, adding that the night before her death, Martha looked after her for the whole night, reporting her death to Veldkornet Jan van Niekerk, her brother.
-She had her slave, Esua bury Manissa.
+She had her slave Esua bury Manissa.

 Several other cases were brought against Martha and, over time, the hearing at George concluded.
-Martha Ferreira was completely acquitted of some of the cases, while others were dismissed due to lack of adequate witnesses.
-The only charge to which she was convicted, was wounding a slave on his head, for which a fine was imposed.
+Martha Ferreira was acquitted of some of the cases, while others were dismissed due to a lack of adequate witnesses.
+The only charge to which she was convicted for was wounding a slave on his head, for which a fine was imposed.
 During her trial at George, Coenraad de Buys testified against her, thereby further alienating himself from the community there.

 In 1813 Coenraad moved north to the central region of the Gariep River and gathered his extended family together with allies from the Khoi, Oorlams Afrikaners, Basters and Xhosa.

-Coenraad De Buys preceded organised trekking - he was 54 years old when he became a fugitive from a Boer rising in the eastern Cape Colony, suppressed by the British in 1815.
+Coenraad De Buys preceded organised trekking - he was 54 years old when he became a fugitive from a Boer uprising in the eastern Cape Colony, suppressed by the British in 1815.